Indavelopers/indavelopers-homepage/README.md

 # README

-This is the repository for the web page www.indavelopers.com, which serves as main web for Indavelopers - Data consultancy and Big Data solutions.
+This is the repository for contents of the web page [www.indavelopers.com](https://www.indavelopers.com), which serves as main web for Indavelopers.

 This projects uses the following services, techniques and technologies: